c-eg/themoviedbapi/README.md

 project you should add one of the provided [adapter bindings](http://www.slf4j.org/manual.html).

 ## Prooguard / R8 rules
-Model classes are placed under `info.movito.themoviedbapi.model` package.
+Model classes are placed under `uk.co.conoregan.themoviedbapi.model` package.
 Add this to `proguard-rules.pro` so that, these classes can survive minification.
 ```
--keep class info.movito.themoviedbapi.model.** { *; }
+-keep class uk.co.conoregan.themoviedbapi.model.** { *; }
 ```

 ## Notes & Acknowledgements